 We get so caught up focusing on the parts of our shape that we’re unhappy with, that we often look at our shape in sections rather than as a whole.
 Because of this, many women have a biased, or unkind opinion of their shape...and this can lead to you thinking you're one shape when in fact you’re another!
 If this sounds like you.
 Try to look at your shape with a fresh pair of eyes.

-2/ You may have a secondary body shape
+2/ Consider that you may have a secondary body shape

 As I mentioned in number 1, we get so caught up focusing on the parts of our shape that we’re unhappy with, and this means we’re unaware of our assets!
 Think back to the compliments that others have given you about your shape, and think about what you like about your shape.
 List a couple of assets and then scroll on down!